 Thanks to its size, you can tour the whole country in a matter of weeks, talking in the diverse geography of both the North and South Islands.
 The country is also gloriously remote, so you’ll find many occasions when you are the only vehicle in sight.
 Combine this with friendly locals, delicious food, and the chance to sleep under some of the brightest stars you’ll ever see, and you have all the reasons you need to book yourself a campervan in New Zealand.

 There are many different car, motorhome, and campervan rental operators working in New Zealand, giving visitors a great deal of choice in terms of size, features, and model.
 The best way to make sure you find the best vehicle for the cheapest price is to book through an unbiased comparison site like DriveNow.
-With more than 14 years of experience in comparing and booking campers, DriveNow can find you the lowest price from a wide selection of New Zealand campervan hire companies including Britz, Maui, Jucy, Lucky, Mighty, Tui Campers, Travellers Autobarn, and Freedom Campers among many others.
+With more than 16 years of experience in comparing and booking campers, DriveNow will help you find the lowest price from the widest selection of New Zealand campervan hire companies including Apollo, Britz, Maui, Star RV, Hippie, Jucy, Lucky, Cheapa Campa, Mighty, Tui Campers, Travellers Autobarn, and Freedom Campers among many others.